Eoin-Byrne/ArgoCDSASID/README.md

 With the SAS Container Runtime (SCR) feature, SAS Intelligent Decisioning users can deploy decisions as lightweight containers.
-But how do you deploy these containers for testing or production use?

-As customers move to the cloud, many expect to use industry-standard CI/CD tools for this purpose.
-There are several methods: manual, semi-automatic, and fully automatic.
+A common question is how do you deploy these containers for testing or production use?
+When SAS customers move to the cloud they expect to use industry-standard, CI/CD,  tools for this purpose.
-In a my blog, Keeping in sync.
-Using SAS Intelligent decisioning and ArgoCD to automatically deploy SCRs.
+Deployment methods can be manual, semi-automatic, or fully automatic.

-LINK TO BLOG
+In my blog post, I explore a fully automatic approach for deploying an SCR using SAS Intelligent Decisioning, GitHub, Argo CD, and Kubernetes.

-I explore a fully automatic approach for deploying an SCR using SAS Intelligent Decisioning , GitHub, Argo CD, and Kubernetes.
+This repo contains the code and script samples referenced in that blog

-This repo contains the code and script samples referanced in that blog
+Link to blog ->